 Amundsen High School is a fully authorized IB World School.
 Students who successfully complete coursework and IB exams may earn an IB Diploma and college credit.

 The following IB examinations are offered at Amundsen:

-+ Students who complete Mathematical Studies during the 11th grade are eligible to take A.P.
-Calculus during the 12th grade
++ Students who complete Math A & I during the 11th grade may be eligible to take Calculus during the 12th grade

 University Recognition of IB Credit